Guaifenesin, hydrocodone, and pseudoephedrine

 What other drugs will affect guaifenesin, hydrocodone, and pseudoephedrine?

-Other drugs may interact with guaifenesin, hydrocodone, and pseudoephedrine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+This list is not complete.
+Other drugs may affect guaifenesin, hydrocodone, and pseudoephedrine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.